dalyndalton/mywerd/README.md

 ## Description

-A parody of gacha games like pokemon go or the recently popular mynumbercollection.com
+A parody of gacha games like pokemon go or the recently popular [My Number Collection](mynumbercollection.com)

 ## License